top of page

 Welcome Back Packet

-The goal of this document is to give new and returning families information about this school year.
+This document aims to give new and returning families information about this school year.
 The most common length for this document is 2 pages, although I have heard of schools giving out 1-10 pages.
-We always recommend keeping it shorter so that parents retain the information you are sharing - as a busy parent I know that I am not likely to leaf through 10 pages!
+We always recommend keeping it shorter so that parents retain the information you are sharing - as a busy parent; I know I am not likely to leaf through 10 pages!

 Using Canva can make your packet visually impactful and easy to read.
 Search for “school newsletter” to find some great templates that are two pages that you can adapt.